Contact Us Today (424) 372-3112

 • You don't have a criminal record

-It's important to note the California Department of Motor Vehicles will still allow auto liability insurers to review your juvenile driving record to determine liability risk and to set your insurance premium.
+It's important to note that while sealing your juvenile record can have many benefits, the California Department of Motor Vehicles will still allow auto liability insurers to review your juvenile driving record to determine liability risk and to set your insurance premium.

 For the assistance you need in sealing your juvenile records, our office has the staff and resources to accomplish this and find out if you are eligible.
 Consult with an experienced law firm if you require help in sealing your juvenile records.